LiveWithCodeAnkit/Aqua-templet/README.md

 ## Overview
 Aqua Template is a web application designed for aquarium enthusiasts, providing a platform to explore and purchase premium aquariums, fish, and accessories.
 The site aims to help users create their perfect underwater paradise with a variety of products and expert guidance.

+### Key Changes:
+- **Modern UI**: Added a note about the modern UI to emphasize the design aspect.
+- **Hero Section with Video**: Included a specific mention of the video in the hero section to highlight this feature.

+Feel free to adjust any specific details or add more information about the video, such as its source or purpose, if needed!

 ## Features
 - **Premium Product Selection**: Browse a wide range of aquariums, fish, and accessories tailored for both beginners and experienced hobbyists.
 - **Featured Products**: Highlighting popular aquarium setups and essential equipment.